The Dutch classifieds site Marktplaats.nl wanted to offer invoicing and payment services.

 Respecting Marktplaats' design language

-Marktplaats has very simple design conventions.
+Marktplaats had (and still has) very simple design conventions.
 The sign posting ("1.
 Create Invoice, 2.
 Review Invoice") is an example of that.
 Most sites would try to jazz it up a bit or at least introduce some colour.
 The point here was to not give in to that temptation.

 As a design professional, I need to be flexible enough to create an interaction that fits into an existing site.
 There may be room for improvement, but I'm not going to waste my coworkers' time by suggesting that they introduce anything wild, just because I like it.
 As Stephen Covey said "Seek First to Understand, Then to be Understood."

-The Marktplaats people let me know that they appreciated that I enjoyed the challenge of creating pages in their design language.
+The Marktplaats people appreciated that I designed pages for their site that stayed close to their existing design language.

 As on the previous page, arrows point from interactive elements to ovals with wireframe ID codes.
 Developers can see at a glance where a button is intended to lead.
 The wireframe ID is part of the heading.
 In this case it's MPLT 3.1.
 It's also repeated at the top right of each wireframe, so that I can keep track of it when I work on the wireframe in Illustrator.
 I added these details to save time for myself and the rest of the team.
 They were not part of my employer's templates.
 Repetition is helpful for users of design documentation, as well as end users of designs.

-The orange rectangle on the right lets the seller know that if the buyer uses this payment service, they enjoy buyer protection up to € 200.
-At the bottom right, in the box with the red outline, an alternative is shown.
+The box on the right right lets the seller know that if the buyer uses this payment service, they enjoy buyer protection up to € 200.
+At the bottom right, in the grey box, an alternative is shown.
 It's applied for things that buyer protection doesn't cover, e.g. cars.

 Review invoice wireframe